elefevre/elements-of-unit-testing-style/README.md

 Many papers have been written on the process of writing unit tests, including using the test-first approach.
 Other papers describe what makes a good test, from the technical point of view.
 In this chapter, I want to focus on the style of the resulting test.
 A form of coding standards, if you will, focused on the tests.

 Coding standards already exist.
-However, it is my conviction that they are best applied to production code.
+However, it is my conviction that the available ones apply best to production code.
 Rules are a bit different for tests.
 In the following, I describe what differing rules I use in my tests.

 Name test methods with underscores